 - Some discomfort: Fieldwork can be dirty and often uncomfortable.
 Each semester, there are four to five projects.
 If a project involves animal trapping, traps must be checked regardless of the weather, or any other engagement.
 Lack of responsibility on the part of students would lead to the death of study animals.
 And some students may find the whole process of capturing and handling wild animals unpleasant.

 The advantages of this section are many.
 It gives students a chance to plan, perform and report on their field research projects.
 For those interested in a career in science, this is very important learning opportunity.
 Most undergraduate science majors finish their degree without ever understanding how conduct scientific research.
 Second, it is an opportunity to interact with the GSI and UGSI at a level no other section offers.
 Students take field trips with the instructors at least once or twice during the semester.
 These weekend trips may be to diverse areas such as the coastal redwood forests in Mendocino County or the Mojave Desert of southern California.
 Additionally, the field projects will require frequent meetings with GSI and UGSI throughout the semester.
 This level of interaction is important for future recommendations for research positions at Berkeley, for graduate programs and for jobs.
 Third, it is a chance to gain valuable field experience that will help qualify you for summer jobs and field assistantships.
 The intensive field project students conduct will, in most cases, be the most rigorous scientific experience of their undergraduate careers, and will feature prominently on CV's and resumes.
 In the first year of this section, most students who were interested in field assistant jobs in the summer got them and we have placed students in a variety of jobs in the US, Central America, and Africa.
 Fourth, working so closely with other students has facilitated formation of study groups and has shown positively on exam scores.
-Fifth, students in this section receive an extra IB 95 unit to help compensate the added work involved.
+Fifth, students in this section receive an extra IB 95 unit for the added work involved.
 And lastly, virtually all the students really enjoyed the work.
 To our knowledge no one who has taken this course has regretted it, although many who did not take it wished they had.
 Despite all the warnings we listed earlier, most students thrived on the chance to work on real projects with a lot of input from their GSI, but without their continuous monitoring.
-In many cases, evaluations said this was the best experience students had had at Berkeley
+In many cases, evaluations said this was the best experience students had had at Berkeley.

 Contact the Webmaster